Suspect in Colts player's death charged with immigration offenses

 Orrego-Savala had a prior conviction for driving under the influence, and had been deported twice, according to officials.

-"The defendant in this case allegedly re-entered the country illegally for the second time before he put the public safety of Indianapolis at risk and took the lives of two innocent men early Sunday morning," said Josh J. Minkler, a US Attorney for the Southern District of Indiana.
+"The defendant in this case allegedly re-entered the country illegally for the second time before he put the public safety of Indianapolis at risk and took the lives of two innocent men early Sunday morning," said Josh J. Minkler, a US attorney for the Southern District of Indiana.

-The suspect will remain in custody as Indiana authorities investigate the crash, Minkler said in a statement Tuesday.
+The suspect "will remain pending" as Indiana authorities investigate the crash, Minkler said in a statement Tuesday.

 Jackson started eight games in 2016 for the Colts, but did not play this past season due to an injury.